bot-wheels/docs/docs/project-guide/Running-Bot-Training-with-PPO.md

 ## Training Execution

-When you call `agent.train()`, the following actions occur:
+When you call [`agent.train()`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/training/agent.py#L325), the following actions occur:

-- The bot environment (defined via `rlgym` and your configuration) initializes using the `make_env()` method.
-It's important to note that PPO requires a specific environment setup; the `make_env()` method cannot create a training environment if, for example, the bot was previously trained to play against another bot or in a training loop reacting to human input.
+- The bot environment (defined via `rlgym` and your configuration) initializes using the [`make_env()`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/training/agent.py#L390) method.
+It's important to note that PPO requires a specific environment setup; the [`make_env()`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/training/agent.py#L390) method cannot create a training environment if, for example, the bot was previously trained to play against another bot or in a training loop reacting to human input.
 - The previously trained model (if available) is loaded to continue its training.
 - Data (observations, rewards, etc.) is continuously collected, and the agent updates its policy using PPO.
 - Periodically or upon completion, the agent saves checkpoints of the model.

 **Configuration Note:**

-Ensure that the `make_env()` function correctly returns the environment (`env`).
-All accessible variables and parameters for configuring the training loop are located in the `settings.cfg` file.
+Ensure that the [`make_env()`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/training/agent.py#L390) function correctly returns the environment (`env`).
+All accessible variables and parameters for configuring the training loop are located in the [`settings.cfg`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/settings.cfg) file.
 Only make changes within this file to alter training configurations, as everything else has been preconfigured.

 ## Parameters and Their Effects

-In the `setting.cfg` file and within your code, you can adjust various parameters.
+In the [`settings.cfg`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/settings.cfg) file and within your code, you can adjust various parameters.
 Key parameters include:

 - **realtime**: Boolean (`true`/`false`) that determines whether to run training in accelerated mode.
 Setting to `true` causes game time to be sped up (e.g., 1 second of real time corresponds to 1000 seconds in the game).